 One would hope that Liu Shishi‘s next dual role in a production would be better than her last (Bu Bu Jing Qing.
 Kudos if you can name another production she played “two” characters in).
-In her next movie Five Minutes to Remember, adapted from a Japanese novel, Shishi plays a pair of twins who fall in love with the same man (Joseph Chang).
+In her next movie Five Minutes to Tomorrow, adapted from a Japanese novel, Shishi plays a pair of twins who fall in love with the same man (Joseph Chang).
 Meanwhile, the apprentice watchmaker played by Miura Haruma – who lives to the rhythm of a watch that’s always five minutes late – is attracted to the two twins because of an unexpected occurrence.
 While vacationing outside the country, the two sisters get into a car accident, and only one survives.
 But who is it that really returned to the side of the man they love?
 Continue reading